Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 10.54.45 UTC
+- WIB: Selasa, 9 Desember 2025 11.37.19 UTC
-- WITA: Selasa, 9 Desember 2025 11.54.45 UTC
+- WITA: Selasa, 9 Desember 2025 12.37.19 UTC
-- WIT: Selasa, 9 Desember 2025 12.54.45 UTC
+- WIT: Selasa, 9 Desember 2025 13.37.19 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: nature
+Kategori: friendship